Rohithmarktricks/DDPG_Continuous_Control/README.md

 ![Kernel selection in Jupyter Notebook](images/kernel_image_jupyter.png)

 ## Download the Unity Environment:
 For this project, you don't need to install Unity.
-For the sake of easiness, a standalone application of the Banana's Unity Environment has already been built and can be used.
+For the sake of easiness, a standalone application of the Reacher's Unity Environment has already been built and can be used.

 Download the relevant environment zip file from one of the links below based on the operating system that you ar using.